 Now in its third year, the study considers the direct, indirect and induced impacts that Blenheim Palace has as an anchor institution within its community, including the impact of staff, visitors, and local businesses.
 The economic impact analysis also incorporated the contributions that Blenheim Palace makes to GDP and job creation.

-Blenheim publishes an annual report based on the analysis undertaken by Brookes to demonstrate its transparency and progress against impact targets.
+Blenheim publishes an annual report based on the analysis undertaken by Oxford Brookes to demonstrate its transparency and progress against impact targets.

-This work has attracted attention from a range of organisations that work in the heritage asset management field, and Brookes is working with a number of these, using the methodologies developed with Blenheim, to provide a cost-effective research and analysis service.
+This work has attracted attention from a range of organisations that work in the heritage asset management field, and Oxford Brookes is working with a number of these, using the methodologies developed with Blenheim, to provide a cost-effective research and analysis service.